lpmi-13/current-projects/README.md

 # don't have more than three things on the go at once
 ```

-## 107) k8s the hard way on linode
+# 136) Kubernetes the hard way on Vultr
-everything finished but that damned DNS...
+- similar to linode, most likely

 # 122) Micromaterial to visualize placing ECS tasks into instances in a cluster
 - make sure the task reservations (CPU/RAM) are variable and also that the VM specs are variable